uol-library/jekyll-theme-uol/pages/index.md

     content: |
       The home page template has a different structure to standard pages and is made up entirely of widgets.

-      Widgets can be specified in a yaml data file or in the frontmatter of pages - this widget is specified in the frontmatter of this page.
+      You can add HTML to content widgets, such as embed code for youtube:

+      <iframe width="560" height="315" src="https://www.youtube.com/embed/NcWibP5JA_E" title="YouTube video player - students staying safe at the University of Leeds" fram
   - type: featured
     title: Featured Content Widget
-    lead: Featured Content widgets have additional styling and are presented in columns
+    lead: Featured Content widgets have additional styling and contain an image.
     image:
       title: Image
       url: /assets/img/placeholders/banner-01.jpg